azki4/lab8/README.md

 # lab8
-This is for Lab 8.
+Hello, This is for Lab 8.